joaquinOnSoft/gsites2md/README.md

 	-D, --download : (Optional) Flag: Download Google Drive content to local drive.This option will have effect only if is used in conjunction with --replace, otherwise will be ignored
 	-u, --url: (Optional) Use the page title, header of level 1 or the last section of the URL as URL description (only when URL link a description are the same).
 NOTE: This option can be slow.
 	-t, --timeout <seconds>: (Optional) Timeout, in seconds, to use in link validation connections.
 It admits milliseconds, e.g. "0.750" or seconds "2".
 By default is unlimited
-	-m, --multiline : (Optional) Support for multiline content in table cells (Use under your own risk!)
+	-m, --multiline : (Optional) Support for multiline content in table cells.
+(Warning: Google Sites may use internal tables in HTML wich may not seem tables for the user.
+Use under your own risk!)
 ```
 ## Setting up your development environment
 These are some recommended readings in order to set up a local environment using PyCharm;